 It is not only the language that treasures the enormous cultural legacy of the Arab world, but also a necessary tool for the field of business in that region of the world.

 Bengali is the official language of Bangladesh.
 In addition, people speak it in some areas of India and Burma.
 It may come as a surprise that a language spoken in such a small territory appears in a list of the most spoken languages in the world.
 However, it makes sense when you think about the population density of that region.

 - Non-native speakers: 104 million

-Less surprising is the inclusion of Russian among the world's most widely spoken languages if we consider its territorial extension.
-It is the official language of four countries but is also spoken in all those that were part of the former Soviet Union.
-It is the language with the largest number of native speakers in Europe.
+Less surprising is the inclusion of Russian among the most widely spoken languages globally if we think about Russian history and territories.
+It is the official language of four countries, but people also speak it in all those part of the former Soviet Union.
+It is the language with the largest number of native speakers in all of Europe.